 - Use semi sweet, dark, or milk chocolate chips.
 Or for a different flavor, use butterscotch chips.

-- If you like, sprinkle chopped peanuts over the chocolate layer before it hardens.
+- If you like, sprinkle chopped peanuts or colored sprinkles over the chocolate layer before it hardens.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.